noveens/website-hugo/content/home/experience.md

   date_start = "2019-08-01"
   date_end = "2019-10-31"
   description = """
   Worked with [Prof. Julian McAuley](https://cseweb.ucsd.edu/~jmcauley/) on aspects of applied machine learning, specifically in the context of NLP and recommender systems.
 Ascertained a highly relevant problem in existing systems that exploit textual reviews for rating prediction, and generalize it.
-Currently writing a paper about the realized problem and possible fixes under different scenarios &nbsp; [[Preprint soon]](#experience).
+Wrote a paper about the realized problem and possible fixes under different scenarios &nbsp; [[SIGIR '20]](https://doi.org/10.1145/3397271.3401281).
   """

 [[experience]]